On this page

 Pattern of spread

 The overall shape of the epi curve may help identify the mode of transmission of the outbreak.
-There are several well-described types of epi curves: point source, continuous common source, propagated, and intermittent.
+There are several well-described types of epi curves: point source, continuous common source, propagated source, and intermittent source.

 - Point source – Persons are exposed to the same common source over a brief period of time, such as through a single meal or event attended by all cases; number of cases rise rapidly to a peak and falls off gradually; majority of cases occur within one incubation period.